webdevigner/github-desk/notes/github-pages-with-subdomain-cloudflare.md

 after that i saw DNS check succesful - now i see DNS check in Progress -constant- ?????

+$ dig WWW.EXAMPLE.COM +nostats +nocomments +nocmd
+> ;WWW.EXAMPLE.COM.
+IN      A
+> WWW.EXAMPLE.COM.
+3592    IN      CNAME   YOUR-USERNAME.github.io.
+> YOUR-USERNAME.github.io.
+43192   IN      CNAME   GITHUB-PAGES-SERVER .
+> GITHUB-PAGES-SERVER .
+22      IN      A       192.0.2.1

 ---
 i saw something about CNAME Flattening think this can be the issue!!
 (I have to study more)